When an 18 year old is concerned about budgeting, you know the cost of college tuition is getting out of hand.

-As the price of a college education in America has soared over the past several years, the ability to pay for it has diminished: As a result of the Great Recession, income has declined every year between 2007 and 2011 for 80 percent of U.S. families.
+As the price of a college education in America has soared, the ability to pay for it has diminished.
+Income declined every year between 2007 and 2011 for 80% of U.S. families.
 Thus, scholarships and grants have become an increasingly important way to pay for college.

 Types of Scholarships and Grants

-There are many different types of scholarships and grants available, and students – and their parents – are advised to explore the full range of possibilities.
+There are many different types of scholarships and grants available.
+SDylantudents – and their parents – are advised to explore the full range of possibilities.
 Scholarships and grants are often awarded based on merit or financial need, and can be specific to the school, the student and/or the student’s chosen major.

-Merit-based aid is based on a student’s academic, artistic, athletic and/or leadership qualities, or other abilities, such as proficiency in extracurricular activities and/or community service.
+Merit-based aid is based on a student’s academic, artistic or athletic achievement.
+It also goes to students who demonstrate leadership qualities, or other abilities, such as proficiency in extracurricular activities and/or community service.

 Academic scholarships are most often awarded by private organizations or by a school, and are based on high scores on standardized tests, a high grade-point average (GPA) in high school, or other forms of measurable, superior academic achievement.
 Some merit awards are “grade-blind” and are not tied to academic measurements, but rather to a student’s talent, ability, achievement or potential.
 Included in grade-blind merit aid are athletic scholarships and scholarships for artistic accomplishment.